Unnathi007/gitDemo/README.md

-# Upload your Files with this format "vkota htmldemos"
+# Upload your files in a folder with this format name "vkota htmldemos"